The Geisha of Kanazawa

 Geisha Evenings, at Kaikaro Tea House

-At Kaikaro Tea House in Higashi Chaya, a living museum by day, working tea house at night, special “Geisha Evenings” are available to the public during select times of the year.
+At Kaikaro Tea House in the east-most teahouse district of Higashi Chaya, a living museum by day, working tea house at night, special “Geisha Evenings” are available to the public during select days in autumn and spring each year.

 The host is the gregarious Lady Baba, proprietor of the tea house.
-She provides an introduction into the house and geiko culture, dance, taiko and photography sessions, and all entirely in English.
+She provides an introduction into the house and geiko culture, dance, taiko and photography sessions.
+What’s more, Lady Baba gives her presentation entirely in fluent English, making hers one of the most engaging—and most popular—geisha events in Kanazawa.

 Kanazawa Geisha Experience, various locations